 - A minimum score of 17 is required to enroll in Pre-Calculus (MATH 1060Q).

-Students have a maximum of three attempts per semester to earn a qualifying score on the MPE.
-Students who fail to earn qualifying scores after their first attempt are STRONGLY advised to spend time on the preparatory and learning modules before re-taking the MPE.
-These learning modules have video instruction on individual topics, extra problem sets and targeted built-in assessments.
-Once a student earns a qualifying score on any of the attempts, the student has met the requirement to register for pre-calculus or calculus courses.
-Consequently, the student no longer needs to take any additional math placement after earning a qualifying score.
+Students have a maximum of three (3) attempts per semester to earn a qualifying score on the MPE.
+Students who fail to earn qualifying scores after their first attempt are STRONGLY advised to spend time on the preparatory and Learning Library before re-taking the MPE.
+Therefore, there is a two-day waiting or cooling off period between attempts.
+Learning modules have video instruction on individual topics, extra problem sets and targeted built-in assessments.
+Once a student earns a qualifying score on any of the attempts, the student has met the requirement to register for Pre-calculus and/or Calculus courses.
+Consequently, the student no longer needs to take any additional mathematics placement after earning a qualifying score.

 If students fail to earn a qualifying score after a third attempt, they will need to:

 - Continue with the learning modules throughout the semester and register for the desired calculus course the following semester.